 Often those people who are experiencing hypervigilance may be susceptible to their own underlying feelings of helplessness, vulnerability and worthlessness.
-They may feel unable to cope with the most simple tasks or responsibilities.
-And constantly fear criticism, or try to please others.
+They may feel unable to cope with the most simple tasks or responsibilities, and constantly fear criticism, or try to please others.
 Some people may react defensively or violently in order to fight off a perceived threat.
-They may experience feelings or blame or disapproval by a loved one.
+They may experience feelings of blame or disapproval by a loved one.

 This ingrained state of vigilance may have been due to a present crisis – such as trauma, loss or continuous conflict, or it may be due to growing up with an overly anxious, worrying parent, an explosive domestic environment, past traumas or emotionally absent parents.
-If a child has not learned to process intense emotion; has not been mirrored by a parent or allowed to express itself fully then this results in a susceptibility to the emotions and behaviour of others.
+If a child has not learned to process intense emotion, has not been mirrored by a parent or allowed to express themself fully, then this results in a susceptibility to the emotions and behaviour of others.

 Sensory stimuli which can trigger hypervigilance

 - shouting and arguments

 - anticipation and fear of uncertainty

 - the competing demands and expectations of others